 Common Causes of Psoriasis

-For blood heat, it resembles guttate psoriasis which can occur after a bacterial infection in Western medicine.
-Skin lesions are bright, red that can spread quickly and have an irregular and guttate pattern.
+For blood heat, skin lesions are bright, red that can spread quickly and have an irregular and guttate pattern.
 Itching may be intense.
 Symptoms often get worse in the summer.
-An herbal formula can be prescribed to clear the heat, cool the blood and remove toxin.
+An herbal formula can be used to clear the heat, cool the blood and remove toxin.
 Fang Feng Tong Sheng Pian, also known as Siler and Platycodon Formula can clear heat, resolves toxins from the body.

-For blood dryness, it resembles plaque psoriasis (psoriasis vulgaris) in Western medicine, the most common type of psoriasis.
-About 8 in 10 people with psoriasis have this type.
-Skin lesions tend to be thicker and hard to peel off.
+For blood dryness, skin lesions tend to be thicker and hard to peel off.
 In addition, the skin is dry and cracked.
 Other symptoms may include dizziness, pallor, poor memory and foggy thinking.
-An herbal formula can be prescribed to nourish the blood and moisten dryness.
+An herbal formula can be used to nourish the blood and moisten dryness.
 Xiao Feng Wan, also known as Wind Dispersing Powder can help recovery from skin lesions such as eczema, urticaria, psoriasis and diaper rash.

-For blood stasis, it does not have a clear counterpart in Western medicine.
-Skin Lesions are dark or hyper-pigmented, covered by thick, hard scales that are difficult to scrape off.
+For blood stasis, skin Lesions are dark or hyper-pigmented, covered by thick, hard scales that are difficult to scrape off.
 Long-standing lesions may overlap.
 Lesions may become fissured (cracked) and painful.
-An herbal formula can be prescribed to move and activate the blood.
+An herbal formula can be used to move and activate the blood.
 Gui Zhi Fu Ling Wan, also known as Cinnamon and Poria Formula can promote blood circulation to remove blood stasis and may help disintegrate masses in the lower abdomen.